-Amendment 2289- To reduce funding for the Market Access Program (MAP) by 20 percent
+Coburn Amendment 1007- To reduce funding for the Market Access Program (MAP) by 20 percent and to restrict the use of those funds

-USDA's Foreign Agriculture Service administers 5 export promotion programs.
+USDA's Foreign Agriculture Service administers five export promotion programs.
 The most prominent of these is the Market Access Program (MAP).
 MAP was established by Section 203 of the Agricultural Trade Act of 1978 and costs \$200 million annually to subsidize advertising, market research, and travel around the globe for various trade groups, cooperatives, corporations, and their members or employees.

-Many, if not all of these subsidies goes towards activities and obligations that rightly belong to private companies and their trade associations.
-MAP's penetration into private market functions in particular has gone so deep, one beneficiary noted: - "It's like an extension of the business now."1
+Many, if not all, of these subsidies go towards activities and obligations that rightly belong to private companies and their trade associations.
+MAP's penetration into private market functions in particular has gone so deep, one beneficiary noted: "It's like an extension of the business now."1

 The beneficiaries of MAP are some of the most profitable in the country.
-For example, the California wine industry received over \$7 million from MAP while having US sales of nearly \$18 billion in 2009.

-Another example is the Cotton Council International (on behalf of the American cotton industry) that received over \$20 million from MAP and \$4.7 million from the Foreign Market Development Program (FMDP) in 2010 when USDA estimated cotton revenues of \$5.3 billion and prices were on their way to their highest since the civil war.
+For example, the California wine industry received over \$7 million from MAP while having U.S. sales of nearly \$18 billion in 2009.
+Another example is the Cotton Council International (CCI), on behalf of the American cotton industry, which received over \$20 million from MAP and \$4.7 million from the Foreign Market Development Program (FMDP) in 2010, when USDA estimated cotton revenues of \$5.3 billion and prices were on their way to their highest since the Civil War.
 CCI used a portion of its funds for a fashion reality show in India designed to "Play up the romance, with chic designs, flamboyant colours, romantic laces, cute frills and more."2 This despite CCI's acknowledgement that the program was: "created to promote the use of cotton in general, not necessarily cotton from the United States."3